crispab/codekvast/README.md

 and use that script instead of `path/to/gradlew`

 ### Software publishing
 Codekvast is published to Bintray.
-To be able to upload to Bintray you need the following lines in your `~/.gradle/gradle .properties`:
+To be able to upload to Bintray you need the following lines in your `~/.gradle/gradle.properties`:

     bintrayUser=my-bintray-user
     bintrayKey=my-bintray-key